How to report an injury or disease

 Relevant employers include the self-employed, principal contractors and labour hire agents.
-In some cases, WorkSafe will require notification of the same reportable death, injury or disease by different ‘relevant employers’.
-Reporting is also required, in some circumstances, if a worker dies, or suffers an injury or disease at employer provided residential premises (as described under s23G(2) of the Occupational Safety and Health Act).
+WorkSafe require notification of the same reportable death, injury or disease by all the different ‘relevant employers’.
+Reporting is also required if a worker dies, or suffers an injury or disease at employer provided residential premises (as described under s23G(2) of the Occupational Safety and Health Act)..

 The types of injuries that must be reported are:

 - a fracture of the skull, spine or pelvis;

 - a fracture of any bone in the arm (other than in the wrists or hand) or in the leg (other than a bone in the ankle or foot);